taabroeders/Connectivity_Processing_Pipeline/README.md

  - Create structural connectivity matrix

 ### Please use the following citation to refer to this work:
 Broeders T.A.A., Koubiyr I., Schoonheim M.M.
 (2024).
 Connectivity Preprocessing Pipeline.
-GitHub. https://github.com/taabroeders/Connectivity_Processing_Pipeline<br/>
+GitHub. https://github.com/taabroeders/Connectivity_Preprocessing_Pipeline<br/>

 ## How to use
 `bash Full_PreProcessing.bash -i <input_folder> -o <output_folder> [options/flags]`<br/>
 For more elaborate examples, see below.<br/>

 ### Slurm usage
-To submit scripts of the individual steps to the slurm workload manager (sbatch), use `bash full_PreProcessing_slurm.bash`
+To submit scripts of the individual steps to the slurm workload manager (sbatch), use:<br/>
+`bash full_PreProcessing_slurm.bash`

 ### Required arguments:
   `-i [or --input] <input-folder>`<br/>